-- 1 "Typos", which include misspelt words, punctuation mistakes, wrong numbers and transposed words or sentences. - 2 Bad word breaks. - Layout mistakes: wrongly positioned text (including captions, headings, folios, running heads) or illustrations, incorrect line spacing, missing items, widows (pages that begin with the last word or line of a paragraph they have a past but no future), orphans (paragraphs that begin on the last line of a page they have no past but they do have a future). - Wrong fonts: errors in the use of italic, bold, typeface (eg, Arial not Times New Roman), etc.
+- "Typos", which include misspelt words, punctuation mistakes, wrong numbers and transposed words or sentences. - 2 Bad word breaks. - 3 Layout mistakes: wrongly positioned text (including captions, headings, folios, running heads) or illustrations, incorrect line spacing, missing items, widows (the last word of a paragraph going to another line), orphans (even worse, part of the last word going to another line).

+Wrong fonts: errors in the use of italic, bold, typeface (eg, Arial not Times New Roman), etc.

-If the text contains cross-references to numbered pages or illustrations, the proofreader is often responsible for inserting the correct reference at page proof stage, and for checking cross-references.
+If the text contains cross-references to numbered pages or illustrations, the proofreader is often responsible for inserting the correct reference at page-proof stage, and for checking cross-references.